rune/rune/docs/docs/how-it-works/supported-games.md

 # Supported Games

 You can make any game that follows the [overall game guidelines](how-it-works/syncing-game-state.md#restrictions) and [server-side logic](how-it-works/server-side-logic.md) guidelines.
-Rune takes care of netcode, servers, voice chat, matchmaking, and much more.
+Dusk takes care of netcode, servers, voice chat, matchmaking, and much more.
 You just focus on your game.

 ## Examples of Supported Games {#examples-of-supported-games}